 "Thank you so much for the workshop.
 My kids helped set up the bin and are super jazzed about composting now.
 Even my skeptical boyfriend has been on board especially with the reduced garbage cost (and smell) when we drop off our trash." -2019 Workshop Participant

 In-person compost workshops have been canceled for spring 2020.
 Instead, workshops will be offered through Zoom, a free video conferencing platform.
 A link to the workshop and instructions for how to use Zoom will be emailed to you after you register.
-If you have already registered for a compost workshop, you will receive an email with relevant updates (some workshop dates and times have changed).
+If you have already registered for a compost workshop, you should have received an email with relevant updates (some workshop dates and times have changed).
 Not able to access Zoom?
 Please contact us to access information about composting.

 |Wednesday, May 20||7 - 8 p.m.||Zoom video conference||Registration open|